 hike in Maui, Hawaii

 Several options are available for your schedule and strength.
-East Maui’s hike—which requires five to six hours—takes visitors to a thriving rainforest that boasts waterfalls, freshwater pools, volcanic shelves, and striking island flora.
-Searching for something swifter (and more moderate)?
-Consider their Short Waterfall Hike—a tranquil, 1-mile roundtrip hike to two glorious waterfalls and the freshwater pools they feed (which are ideal for cannonballs and splashing).
-Intrepid travelers (and cruise passengers with more time) can dive deep into Maui’s splendor with a full-day Hana hike—complete with a trek into a bamboo forest—or an excursion to Haleakala Crater.
+For those on a time budget, consider the Short Jungle Hike—a tranquil, 1-mile roundtrip hike to two glorious waterfalls and the freshwater pools they feed (which are ideal for cannonballs and splashing).
+Searching for something more moderate without as big of a time crunch?
+Try the Halfway To Hana Tour—which requires six to seven hours—takes visitors to a thriving rainforest that boasts waterfalls, freshwater pools, volcanic shelves, and striking island flora.
+Intrepid travelers (and cruise passengers with more time) can dive deep into Maui’s splendor with a full-day Hana hike—complete with a trek into a bamboo forest.
 Gear up the camera: The views you’ll encounter are worth saving for posterity.

 line